sreenivasanac/constella/agentic_development_docs/general_rules.md

 - Do not modify the `old_code` folder.
-Treat it strictly as inspiration—evaluate ideas there, but do not copy the code verbatim / as such.
+Treat it strictly as inspiration—evaluseate ideas there, but do not copy the code verbatim / as such.

 - Avoid reading or  modifying the `used_prompts` folder.
 Those are used prompts, not needed now. `agentic_development_docs/used_prompts/`.